dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

   sample_obs.grb \
   WaveletStatConfig

-In the example, the Wavelet-Stat tool will verify the model data in the sample_fcst.grb GRIB file using the observations in the sample_obs.grb GRIB file applying the configuration options specified in the WaveletStatConfig file.
+In the example, the Wavelet-Stat tool will verify the model data in the **sample_fcst.grb** GRIB file using the observations in the **sample_obs.grb** GRIB file applying the configuration options specified in the **WaveletStatConfig** file.

 .. _wavelet_stat-configuration-file:

 wavelet_stat configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default configuration file for the Wavelet-Stat tool, WaveletStatConfig_default, can be found in the installed share/met/config directory.
-Another version of the configuration file is provided in scripts/config.
+The default configuration file for the Wavelet-Stat tool, **WaveletStatConfig_default**, can be found in the installed **share/met/config** directory.
+Another version of the configuration file is provided in **scripts/config**.
 We recommend that users make a copy of the default (or other) configuration file prior to modifying it.
 The contents are described in more detail below.
 Note that environment variables may be used when editing configuration files, as described in the Section :ref:`pb2nc configuration file` for the PB2NC tool.

 _______________________